EM algorithms for optimization problems with polynomial objectives: Introduction

+Researchers have employed the optimization of parameters of probability mass functions belonging to the exponential family in contexts other than purely statistical estimation, such as maximum likelihood estimation.
+For example, \cite{shirakawa2018dynamic} presented a methodology for automatically estimating the structure of a neural network by minimizing the expected loss under a multivariate Bernoulli distribution, where the optimization variables are the parameters of the distribution, using a stochastic gradient descent method based on the natural gradient.
+In contrast to those studies, this paper does not specify an application.
+Rather, it systematically demonstrates that by selecting an appropriate exponential distribution family, it is possible to construct an EM (MM) algorithm and a natural gradient descent method, even for a general class of optimization problems that do not contain any statistical elements.

-\paragraph{\it Relations to existing works} The article \cite{becker1997algorithms} concentrates on the EM algorithms with no missing data, which is usually presumed when dealing with the EM algorithms.
-It asserts that the MM aspect is indispensable for the EM algorithms as optimization algorithms.
-This paper makes a similar claim, but in contrast to \cite{becker1997algorithms}, it focuses on the EM algorithms with no observed data, i.e., all data is missing.
+In terms of focusing on the MM aspect of the EM algorithm and extending it to general optimization problems, the paper by Becker et al. \cite{becker1997algorithms} is closer to ours, even though their argument starts from the statistical EM algorithm.
+To make a similar claim, they present the EM algorithms in the absence of missing data, which is typically assumed when working with the EM algorithms.
+In contrast to \cite{becker1997algorithms} and other statistical EM algorithms, this paper focuses on the EM algorithms with no observed data, i.e., all data is missing, to extend to non-statistical optimization problems.
 This contrast stems from the difference in stand points that \cite{becker1997algorithms} is aimed at statisticians, while this paper is aimed at a broader readership including optimization researchers.
+In fact, the present paper puts forth a novel perspective in which an optimization problem devoid of statistical elements can be artificially linked to log-likelihood-like optimization, and through the EM algorithm for that, we derive an MM algorithm for the original optimization problem.

 Some existing works have proposed interior point algorithms for linearly constrained convex program, employing a logarithmic barrier term that appears in the context of EM algorithm (e.g., \cite{eggermont1990multiplicative,lange1994adaptive,iusem1995convergence,auslender1995interior,teboulle1997convergence}).
 We show that an MM algorithm for quadratic program (vi) (and linear program as a special case) can be constructed in the combination with a hybrid of the Poisson and normal distributions and is a proximal-like algorithm with a hybrid proximal term; that for linear program (v) can also be constructed combined only with the Poisson and is a special case of \cite{teboulle1997convergence}, which considers a proximal-like algorithm with $\phi$-divergence-based proximal term.
 The global convergence of our MM algorithm for convex QP and LP can be proven based on \cite{teboulle1997convergence}.